Code-Institute-Submissions/play-whiff-whaff-game/README.md

 3. I would like to add sound effects every time the player hits the ball and the ball touches the playfield walls.
 The sound effect would also be applied each time a point is scored.

-4. I would like to apply **canvas** resize the function, so the playfield can be resized to players' needs.
+4. I would like to apply **canvas** resize function, so the playfield can be resized to players' needs.

 ## Technologies used